Jonesy167/BMI/README.md

 Useage intructions:
-## 1) download BMI-checker.zip by hitting 'clone or download', ensure you do not just download the EXE by itself, you must download the full repo by selecting 'clone or download'
+## 1) download BMI-checker.zip by hitting 'clone or download' and selecting 'download zip', ensure you do not just download the EXE by itself
 2) extract zip file
 3) simplpy double click on BMI_checker.exe